-- a.
-Social activities (arts & crafts, music, karaoke, dinner and breakfast social, coffee social, birthdays) and engagements Residents will engage in social activities that will help with well being, socialization skills, and develop friendships. - I. Objective: To increase residents social engagements, overall activities improve self-esteem, confidence and decrease isolation. - II.
-Indicator: By the amount of times the client signs in, and is physically seen by staff and engages. - III.
+a.
+Social activities (resident counsel meetings, arts & crafts, music, karaoke, dinner and breakfast social, coffee social, birthdays) and engagements

+Residents will engage in social activities that will help with well being, socialization skills, and develop friendships.

+- I. Objective: To increase residents social engagements, overall activities improve self-esteem, confidence and decrease isolation. - II.
+Indicator: By the amount of times the clients were physically seen by staff and engages. - III.
 Who participates: Clients served by the program. - IV.
-Time of measure: FY 18-19 - V. Data Source: Sign in sheets, progress notes - VI.
+Time of measure: FY 20-21 - V. Data Source: Staff signed clients in, progress notes.

+- VI.
 Target Goal: To have more clients engage with eachother and socialize also to spend time out of their units/rooms.
 This will also build and increase respect for others and build relationships. - VII.
-Outcome: 100% of the residents have attended social activities and or engagements provided by the program through the FY 18-19.
+Outcome: 100% of the residents have attended social activities and or engagements provided by the program through the FY 20-21.
+The clients said they were happy to have some socials back in action and some said they were getting depressed since everything had been shut down. - VIII.
+(During this FY 20-21 no social activities were taking place until the state opened up.
+Stasis has implemented some/minimal safe activities that include social distancing.)